 Food Plots for Timber Country Turkeys

-I opened up a 40 acre property covered in timber to three small (around ½ acre plots) food plots for turkeys.
+I opened up a 40-acre property covered in timber to three small (around ½ acre plots) food plots for turkeys.
 I am a die-hard deer hunter as well so I planted the food plot with both in mine.
 Simply putting ladino clover, and a small grain as a cover crop worked great for both species.
 When the next spring came around we had stutters using the food plots every week.
-If you live in timber country, you might need to install some food plots for turkeys and make room for toms.
+If you live in a timber country, you might need to install some food plots for turkeys and make room for toms.

 To increase growth on your food plots for turkey or deer spray DeerGro.
 Successful food plots lead to successful hunts!